How to Organize Important Home Documents and Paperwork

 Handle Mail Immediately

-When mail comes in, deal with it right away.
-Sort it into categories like bills, junk mail, or important documents.
+When mail comes in, sort it right away into categories like bills, junk mail, or important documents.
 Recycle or shred junk mail immediately to reduce clutter.
 File or act on bills and other papers as soon as you can.

 Use an Inbox Tray for Incoming Papers

 Keep an inbox tray or basket on your desk or countertop where all incoming papers go initially.
 This keeps everything in one spot until you have time to sort and file them.
-Empty the tray regularly to keep papers from piling up.
+Empty the tray when you do your weekly or monthly filing.

 Update Your System as Needed